ksj1602/file-system-analysis/README.md

 ```
 $ chmod +x check.py
 ```
-Note: This project was prepared as part of UCLA coursework (CS 111: Operating Systems Principles) taken Summer 2020.
-Please do not copy it for any future offerings.
-I am not responsible if you are caught for cheating.
+Note: This project was made as part of Computer Science coursework at UCLA (CS 111: Operating Systems Principles) taken Summer 2020.
+Please do not copy any part of this for any future offerings.
+It has been uploaded here to showcase the project.
+I am not responsible in any way if you are caught for cheating.